Bilateral Endoprosthetic Surgery of Hip and Knee

 Why these two interventions should not be evaluated equally

-Although hip TEP and knee TEP are often mentioned together in everyday life, they differ fundamentally – especially in bilateral, simultaneous care.
+Although Hüft-TEP and knee-TEP are often mentioned together in everyday life, they differ fundamentally – especially in bilateral, simultaneous treatment.

 Bilateral hip replacement (bilateral hip arthroplasty) – often medically well-calculable

-The hip is biomechanically a ball-and-socket joint, very stable.
-This makes it – with appropriate technique – comparatively well-suited for bilateral interventions.
+The hip is biomechanically a ball-joint-based, very stable joint.
+This makes it – with appropriate technique – comparatively well suited für bilateral procedures.

 Typical features of bilateral hip replacement